AI-powered Inventory Optimization & Supply Planning

 During a Flowlity project, your teams are obviously involved, but Flowlity is committed to minimizing the internal workload thanks to its turnkey support.

 In short, your teams bring the business knowledge of your company, and Flowlity brings the tool and supply chain expertise.
 The project is a close collaboration, but one that's calibrated so your employees can continue to perform their daily tasks at the same time.
 Many of our clients are reassured by the light internal footprint: no need for a full-time army; just a few key people are enough to successfully implement the project.
-(Our methodology includes short, effective workshops so as not to monopolize your resources—we'll explain all this to you in detail at the project launch.)

 Yes, Flowlity offers a POC (Proof of Concept) as part of its commercial approach.